A short history of plastic bag laws in California

 After completing EIRs, the Los Angeles County Board of Supervisors and the City of San Jose adopted ordinances banning plastic bags and imposing a 10-cent charges on paper bags, known as “second generation” plastic bag ordinances.
 Marin County adopted an ordinance under a categorical exemption (no EIR) and was sued by the Save the Plastic Bag Coalition.
 Santa Clara county adopted an ordinance pursuant to a negative declaration and was not sued.

-In the wake of Manhattan Beach’s victory, many California cities are moving forward with “second generation” plastic bag ordinances.
+In the wake of Manhattan Beach’s victory, many California cities moved forward with “second generation” plastic bag bans.

 AB 2449′s preemption on local fees on plastic bags expired on January 1, 2014, but California cities continue to pursue second generation plastic bag bans (usually a ban on thin plastic bags and a small charge on paper and sometimes reusable bags).

 (This summary was last updated February 2014.)